Fushuma/fushuma-contracts/README.md

 ### Supporting Contracts (Production ✅)
 - **Permit2**: `0x1d5E963f9581F5416Eae6C9978246B7dDf559Ff0`

-**Note**: All essential contracts are deployed and operational.
-MixedQuoter was skipped due to transient storage incompatibility with zkEVM+.
-All deployed contracts use Paris EVM compatible versions.
+**Note**: Core contracts have been redeployed with Shanghai EVM adaptations (November 20, 2025).
+Periphery contracts need to be redeployed to work with the new core contracts.
+The new implementation uses a Storage-as-Transient pattern for compatibility with Shanghai EVM specification.

 ### Future Enhancements (Optional)
 The following contracts are optional enhancements that may be added in the future: